Amck963/jjk-hand-signs-app/README.md

 #  JJK Gesture-Controlled Web App

-A real-time browser-based hand gesture recognition app inspired by *Jujutsu Kaisen*.
+A real-time browser based hand gesture recognition app inspired by *Jujutsu Kaisen*.
 Uses your webcam to detect hand signs and trigger animated techniques such as **Red**, **Blue**, **Hollow Purple**, and **Domain Expansion**.

 ---